KeaneAthallah/KeaneAthallah/README.md

 **Intern Web Developer | 03/2023 - 05/2023**

-- Developed a company profile website that showcases the company’s services and products in an interactive and user‐friendly manner.
+- Developed a company profile website that showcases the company’s services and products in an interactive and user-friendly manner.
 - Integrated an attendance feature that enables employers to keep track of their employees’ work hours and attendance records.
-Additionally, I enhanced employer oversight by implementing a system that provides real-time updates on employee performance and productivity.
-- Streamlined staff management by creating a centralized platform that allows employers to manage employee data and generate reports with ease.
+- Enhanced employer oversight by implementing a system that provides real-time updates on employee performance and productivity.

 ### Dinas Kementrian Komunikasi dan Informatika | Gowa, Sulawesi Selatan